baeolophus/TAGS_shiny_version/README.md

  ## Step 2.
 Calibration period information
-For the .lig example file, enter sample values (from Cooper et al. (2015)'s movebank R code).
+For the .lig example file, enter sample values (from Cooper et al. (2015)'s <a href="https://www.datarepository.movebank.org/bitstream/handle/10255/move.584/Cooper_Annotated_R_Code.txt?sequence=1">movebank R code</a>).
 - Calibration latitude 44.655523
 - Calibration longitude -84.647636
 - Calibration start date 2014-06-13
-- Calibration end date 2014-07-29.
+- Calibration end date 2014-07-29

-These values result in a calculated sun angle of -3.42629187230021.
-Known bug: if you click "calculate sun angle from data" before entering values, the app will crash.
+These values result in a calculated sun angle of -3.42629187230021.  <a href="https://github.com/baeolophus/TAGS_shiny_version/issues/7">Known bug</a>: if you click "calculate sun angle from data" before entering values, the app will crash.

  ![Screenshot showing Step 2 completed; values are latitude 44.655523, longitude -84.647636, and dates 2014-06-13 to 2014-07-29.
 These result in a calculated sun angle of -3.42629187230021.](Step2_screenshot.PNG?raw=true "ShinyApps TAGS screen after Step 2 completed.")